Durham Technical Community College Commencement Ceremony

 This is an important day.
 Durham Tech wants every student who would like to participate to take part in the ceremony If you would like to participate but cannot afford the graduation outfit fee, please contact a counselor in the Counseling, Student Development, and Activities office at 919-536-7207, ext.
 1413 to discuss your request.

 PhotoSpecialties, Inc. will be present at the commencement ceremony and will take a picture of you as you receive your diploma and when you exit the stage.
 Every student will be photographed, but you have no obligation to purchase these photos.
 Students interested in receiving the proofs of their photos will have the opportunity to provide contact information when they pick up their cap and gown.

-Class rings will be available for sale from Jostens on April 23 and April 24 when you pick up your graduation outfit in the Counseling and Student Development office, Wynn Center, room 1309.
+Herff Jones is our new vendor.
+To purchase personalized items such as announcements, rings, frames, etc., visit collegegrad.herffjones.com and make payment online.
+Class rings will also be available for sale on May 6 and May 7 when you pick up your graduation outfit in the Dean's office, Wynn Center, room 1309.
 Students who purchase a ring on these dates normally receive the ring prior to the commencement ceremony.

 |College Graduation Fee

 This fee pays for the official copy of your degree, diploma or certificate and one cover.

 This fee pays for the graduation gown, cap, and one tassel.